How it all began……

 Interest in the yachts blossomed at an astounding rate with many just passing by on the boardwalk and others close friends of the initial two.
 One year later (almost to the day) the club was formed with Chris Struik, Gavin Hartwig, Arthur deLooze , Grant Cooper, Natalie Cooper, Matt Hunter, Kevin Hartwig in attendance, with apologies R Niven, D Branthwaite, T Flynn, John Fleming.

-The GRCYC sail most Sundays (with the kind permission of the Gladstone Ports Corporation) between the first & second fingers of the Gladstone Marina.
+The GRCYC sail most Sundays (with the kind permission of the Gladstone Ports Corporation) to the right hand side of VMR on the commercial jetty in the Gladstone Marina.